 Discernment is not enough apart from obedience.
 What good is it to know the truth if we fail to act accordingly?
 This is why James wrote, “be doers of the word, and not hearers only, deceiving yourselves” (James 1:22).
 Failure to obey is self-delusion; it is not true discernment, no matter how much intellectual knowledge we may possess.
 Solomon is biblical proof that even true discernment can give way to a destructive self-delusion.
 Disobedience inevitably undermines discernment.
 The only way to guard against that is to be doers of the Word and not hearers only.

-Four in our series of steps toward biblical discernment is this: Emulate those who demonstrate good discernment.
+Fourth in our series of steps toward biblical discernment is this: Emulate those who demonstrate good discernment.
 Do not follow the leadership of people who are themselves “tossed to and fro by the waves and carried about by every wind of doctrine” (Eph 4:14).
 Find and follow leaders who display an ability to discern, to analyze and refute error, to teach the Scriptures clearly and accurately.
 Read from authors who prove themselves careful handlers of divine truth.
-Listen to preachers who rightly divine the Word of Truth.
+Listen to preachers who rightly divide the Word of Truth.
 Expose yourself to the teaching of people who think critically, analytically, and carefully.
 Learn from people who understand where error has attacked the church historically.
 Place yourself under the tutelage of those who serve as watchmen of the church.

 I do this myself.
 There are certain authors who have demonstrated skill in handling the Word and whose judgment I have come to trust.
 When I encounter a difficult issue- whether it a theological problem, an area of controversy, a new teaching I have never heard of before, or whatever- I turn to these authors first to see what they have to say.
 I wouldn’t seek help from an unreliable source or marginal theologian.
 I want to know what those who are skilled in exposing error and are gifted in presenting truth have to say.

 There have been outstanding men of discernment in every area of church history.
 Their writings remain invaluable resources for anyone who wishes to cultivate discernment.
 Martyn Lloyd-Jones and J. Gresham Machen are just two of many in the past century who distinguished themselves in the battle for truth.
 Charles Spurgeon, Charles Hodge and scores of other writers from the nineteenth century left a rich legacy of written material to help us discern between truth and error.
 In the century before that, Thomas Boston, Jonathan Edwards, and George Whitefield battled for truth, as did many others like them.
 The preceding era was the Puritan age- the sixteenth and seventeenth centuries, which gave us what is undoubtedly the richest catalog of resources for discernment.
-Before that, the Reformers fought valiantly for the Truth of God’ Word against the traditions of men.
-Virtually every era before the Reformation also ha godly men of discernment who stood against error and defended the truth of God’s Word.
+Before that, the Reformers fought valiantly for the Truth of God’s Word against the traditions of men.
+Virtually every era before the Reformation also has godly men of discernment who stood against error and defended the truth of God’s Word.
 Augustine, for example, preceded John Calvin by more than a thousand years, but he fought exactly the same theological battles and proclaimed precisely the same doctrines.
 Calvin and the Reformers drew heavily on Augustine’s writings as they framed their own arguments against error.
-In 325 A.D. a contemporary of Augustine, Athanasius, took a decisive stand against Arianism the same error that is perpetuated by modern-day Jehovah’ Witnesses.
+In 325 A.D. a contemporary of Augustine, Athanasius, took a decisive stand against Arianism the same error that is perpetuated by modern-day Jehovah Witnesses.
 His writings stand today as the definitive response to that error.

 Much of the written legacy these spiritual giants left is still available today.
 We can all learn from these men of discernment- and we would do well to emulate the clarity with which they spoke the truth against error.
 Those who can expose and answer the errors of false teachers are set in the body of Christ to assist us all to think critically and clearly.
 Learn from them.

 As important as human examples are, however, the Spirit of God is ultimately the true Discerner.
 It is His role to lead us into all truth (John 16:13).
-First Corinthians 2:11 says, “no one comprehends the thoughts of God except the Spirit of God.
+First Corinthians 2:11 says, “no one comprehends the thoughts of God except the Spirit of God.”
 Paul goes on to write, “Now we have received not the spirit of the world, but the Spirit who is from God, that we might understand the things freely given us by God.
-13And we impart this in words not taught by human wisdom but taught by the Spirit, interpreting spiritual truths to those who are spiritual The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.15The spiritual person judges all things, but is himself to be judged by no one. “ (1st Corinthians 2:12-15).
+13And we impart this in words not taught by human wisdom but taught by the Spirit, interpreting spiritual truths to those who are spiritual The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.15The spiritual person judges all things, but is himself to be judged by no one.”
+(1st Corinthians 2:12-15).

 So discernment ultimately depends on the Holy Spirit.
 As we are filled with and controlled by the Spirit of God, He makes us discerning.

 Finally, we return to the point we have touched on repeatedly: True discernment requires diligent study of the Scriptures.
 None of the other steps is sufficient apart from this.
 No one can be truly discerning apart from the mastery of the Word of God.
-All the esire in the world cannot make you discerning if you don’t study the Scriptures.
+All the desire in the world cannot make you discerning if you don’t study the Scriptures.
 Prayer or discernment is not enough.
 Obedience alone will not suffice.
 Good role models won’t do it either.
 Even the Hoy Spirit will not give you discernment apart from the Word of God.
 If you really want to be discerning, you must diligently study the Word of God.

 God’s Word is where you will learn the principles for discernment.
 It is there that you will learn the truth.
 Only there can you follow the path of maturity.